Strat.1 Support the Executive to improve teachers’ remuneration and welfare and attract the best talents .

 Specific Legislative Actions

-Strat.1 "The 10th House of Representatives has shown strong commitment through bills and motions to improving Nigeria’s education system by urging the Federal and State Ministries of Education to comprehensively review and update school curricula to meet global market demands.
+Strat.1 The 10th House of Representatives has shown a strong commitment through bills and motions to improving Nigeria’s education system by urging the Federal and State Ministries of Education to comprehensively review and update school curricula to meet global market demands.
 In June 2024 (https://punchng.com/reps-ask-fg-to-review-school-curriculum/?utm), they emphasized the need to focus on critical thinking, problem-solving, and adaptability, while in October 2023, they called for greater prioritization of science and technology education to equip students with practical skills for self-reliance and national development.
 Bills in this regard include: 1.
-Mandatory Inclusion of Teachings on Breast and Cervical Cancers into the Curriculum of all Senior Secondary Schools in Nigeria Bill, 2023 — HB.
-501 (FIrst Reading)
+On the 24th June, 2025 plenary session, the 10th House of Represenatatives has passed for second reading a Bill for an Act to make Agricultural Science a Core and Compulsory Subject in all Public and Private Secondary Schools in Nigeria and for Related Matters (HB.
+2222).
+The bill was sponosred by Hon.
+Alex Egbona. ( Referred to the Committee on Basic Education Services) at the 24th June, 2025 Plenary - https://youtu.be/FyOVqD7epTY

 2. Mandatory Inclusion of Preventive Measures and Teachings on Sexual Gender-Based Violence into the Curriculum of all Levels of Secondary Schools in Nigeria Bill, 2023 — HB.
 502 (First Reading)